phumoonlight/athenaeum/README.md

 # athenaeum

-My universal learning library.
-For research purposes!
+Workspace for learning and practice.